huzicong/SpiderNet/README.md

 ## Training

-Edit the `config.yaml` file to Set the corresponding hyperparameters.
+Edit the `config.yaml` file to set the corresponding hyperparameters.

 Start training: